 [High level recommendations to be provided by relevant DTs – details to be included in annex]

 In relation to the Root Zone Management Process Administrator role that is currently performed by NTIA, the CWG recommends that this role is discontinued post-transition.
-As a result of this discontinuation the following updates / changes will need to be made: [to be completed following the finalisation of work of DT D/F].
+As a result of this discontinuation the following updates / changes will need to be made: [to be completed following the finalisation of work of DT F].

-Authorization Function (DT D)

 Relationship between IANA and Root Zone Maintainer (DT F)

 Implications for the interface between the IANA functions and existing policy arrangements